5 Answers You Don’t Want to Hear From Your Lawyer

 In the same way as with costs, the short answer is it depends.
 Personally, I have had cases where my involvement has been limited to preparing a consent order after a couple have reached an agreement, and then sending the appropriate paperwork to the court, with my involvement lasting just a month or two.

 Equally, I have a case where it is over 20 years since decree nisi, but the couple have decided to deal with their assets piecemeal.
 There will not be a final order until the last piece of land has sold.
+Your lawyer may be able to give you a likely estimate, but this will depend on whether the other person is willing to co-operate.
+So do not be surprised if the bracket seems large, for example, 6 to 12 months.

 It is important to appreciate that there are no silly questions so far as your lawyer is concerned.
 If you have heard things, or want to compare your situation with that of a friend, then it is always sensible to ask.
+Do not, however, be surprised if the answer that you get is not exactly what you were hoping for, or is not as specific as what you would expect from a lawyer.

 Written by Kirstie Law Solicitor, Collaborative Lawyer and Mediator at Thomson Snell & Passmore. www.ts-p.co.uk